Switch To Mobile

 Judas: But he is in such pain, such suffering.
 It breaks my heart.

 Judas (confused): He’s not suffering?
 I don’t understand, Sir.

-God: Suffering is the mind taking pain personally.
+God: Suffering is the mind taking the body’s pain personally.
 Issa takes nothing personally.
 And neither should you.
 That’s My Area.
-As for pain, Issa recognizes it as the body’s proper response to abuse, a call to the brain for help.
+As for pain, Issa recognizes pain as the body’s proper response to some disorder or an abuse, a call for the brain’s attention.
 He knows that.